-A significant portion of our revenue is generated in Ohio and California and a limited number of other states.
+A significant portion of our assets are held in a limited number of states.

-As of December 31, 2014, approximately 11.7% of our total gross finance receivables were held in Alabama, 8.7% were held in Arizona, 37.0% were held in California, and 5.0% were held in Florida and 8.2% were held in Virginia.
-As a result, if any of the events noted in this "Risk Factors" section were to occur with respect to our stores in these states, including changes in the regulatory environment, or if the economic conditions in any of these states were to worsen, any such event could significantly reduce our revenue and cash flow and materially adversely affect our business, results of operations and financial condition or could make the continuance of our current business impractical, unprofitable or impossible.
+As of December 31, 2015, approximately 10.6% of our total gross finance receivables were held in Alabama, 9.1% were held in Arizona, 36.4% were held in California, and 5.2% were held in Florida and 9.4% were held in Virginia.
+As a result, if any of the events noted in this "Risk Factors" section were to occur with respect to our retail locations and internet operations in these states, including changes in the regulatory environment, or if the economic conditions in any of these states were to worsen, any such event could significantly reduce our revenue and cash flow and materially adversely affect our business, results of operations and financial condition or could make the continuance of our current business impractical, unprofitable or impossible.